-This Uniform Bar Exam frequency char thas been updated for the February 2021 bar exam.
+This Uniform Bar Exam frequency chart has been updated with the July 2023 exam.
 Please click on the image to make it larger and open it in a new tab!
 If your state offers the Uniform Bar Exam (UBE), you may wonder which subjects are tested on the Uniform Bar Exam.
 To be the most efficient when you study, you will want to study the subjects that are the most highly tested.
 Below we reveal the highly tested subjects on both the multiple-choice portion and essay portion of the Uniform Bar Exam.
 (You can also click on the picture to make it larger!)

 Which subjects are tested on the Uniform Bar Exam?

 The Uniform Bar Exam is composed of the Multistate Bar Exam (MBE), the Multistate Performance Tests (MPT) do not cover a specific area of law; they test lawyerly skills), and an essay portion.
 Below are the subjects tested on the MBE and the essay portion of the Uniform Bar Exam:

 Multistate Bar Exam (MBE)

 For the Multistate Bar Exam portion, you will have 200 multiple-choice questions to answer over a period of six hours.
 The MBE covers the following seven subjects (which are equally tested):

 - Contracts and Sales (25 multiple-choice questions)

 - Criminal Law and Procedure (25 multiple-choice questions)

 - Evidence (25 multiple-choice questions)

 Because all seven subjects are tested equally (and they also all appear in some capacity on the essay portion of the Uniform Bar Exam, as discussed below) it is very important to know these subjects well!